REGENT'S PARK | contemporary garden

-on top.
-On the borders of Primrose Hill, Regent's Park and St John's Wood the residence offered a garden and a roof terrace as blank canvasses; there was also a front garden to tackle.
+The living room was extended into the garden, creating an opportunity to link the two spaces and add a roof terrace on top.
+On the borders of Primrose Hill, Regent's Park and St John's Wood, the residence offered a garden and a roof terrace as blank canvasses; there was also a front garden to tackle.
 The initial plan came about fairly quickly because the interior was in place when I first visited and I was able to take inspiration from a few key elements that led to an intricate detail design later on.

 The first idea was to reiterate the shape of the contemporary indoor fireplace by creating 2 benches with a similar aperture.
 The benches act as an important focal point from the living space and offer ample seating as well as ambient lighting.
 This feature is set off by the lines of the hardwood in the deck, step and bench seats which join the lines of the interior flooring.
 The second feature is the granite waterfall, which is offset to the side of the garden producing a captivating flow into two pools.

-A useful technique was used in the beds.
+A useful technique was used in the raised beds.
 To eliminate the need for tonnes of earth and to protect the fencing behind, the plants emerge from the base of the beds creating a striking light well effect which is useful at both daytime and night time.
-The sandstone paving was cut at a contemporary size of 900 x 300 mm.
-This shape augments the linearity within the space, moving the eye across the garden and balancing the scale.
+The sandstone paving was cut at a bespoke size of 900 x 300 mm.
+This shape augments the linearity of the design, moving the eye across the garden and balancing the scale.